-An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines (see section 11.4.5).
-An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
+- An application previously submitted to CPRIT within the last 2 years (after August 1, 2013) but not funded may be resubmitted once and must follow all resubmission guidelines (see section 10.4.5).
+An application that was last submitted or resubmitted to CPRIT before August 1, 2013 may be submitted as a new application, even if the most recent submittal was a resubmission.
+It is expected that significant progress will have been made on the project; a simple revision of the prior application with editorial or technical changes is not sufficient, and applicants are advised not to submit an application with such modest changes. - An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
 A change in the identity of the applicant or company representative for a project or a change of title of the project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.

 Applicants who choose to resubmit should carefully consider the reasons for lack of prior success.
 Applications that received overall numerical scores of 5 or higher are likely to need considerable attention.
 All resubmitted applications should be carefully reconstructed; a simple revision of the prior application with editorial or technical changes is not sufficient, and applicants are advised not to direct reviewers to such modest changes.
 A 1-page summary of the approach to the resubmission should be included.
 Resubmitted applications may be assigned to reviewers who did not review the original submission.
 Reviewers of resubmissions are asked to assess whether the resubmission adequately addresses critiques from the previous review.
 Applicants should note that addressing previous critiques is advisable; however, it does not guarantee the success of the resubmission.
 All resubmitted applications must conform to the structure and guidelines outlined in this RFA.

-9.3.
+8.3.
 Renewal Policy

 Grant recipients that have previously received CPRIT grant funding may submit an application for competitive renewal under the Established Company Product Development Award RFA.
-Before submitting a renewal application, applicants must consult with the Product Development Programmatic Office (see section 14.2) to determine whether it is appropriate for their company to seek renewal funding at this time.
+Before submitting a renewal application, applicants must consult with the Product Development Programmatic Office (see section 13.2) to determine whether it is appropriate for their company to seek renewal funding at this time.

-10. APPLICATION REVIEW
+APPLICATION REVIEW 9.

-10.1.
+9.1.
 Overview

 Applications will be assessed based on evaluation of the quality of the company and the potential for continued product development.
-CPRIT requires the submission of a comprehensive scientific plan (see section 11.4.8) and a detailed business plan (see section 11.4.9).
+CPRIT requires the submission of a comprehensive scientific plan (see section 10.4.8) and a detailed business plan (see section 10.4.9).
 The review will address the commercial viability, product feasibility, scientific merit, and therapeutic impact as detailed in the company's business and scientific plans.
 The plans will be reviewed by an integrated panel of individuals with biotechnology expertise and experience in translational and clinical research as well as in the business development/regulatory approval processes for therapeutics, devices, and diagnostics.
 In addition, advocate reviewers will participate in the review process.